 Note that for purposes of air travel, the ESA letter is only valid for one year and must be renewed after that.

-Having a valid ESA letter can help ensure that your Emotional Support Dog is accommodated in housing with “no pets” policies and in the cabin of an aircraft without paying additional fees.
+Having a valid ESA letter is necessary for ensuring that your Emotional Support Dog is accommodated in housing with “no pets” policies and in the cabin of an aircraft without paying additional fees (for airlines that accept ESAs).
 Normal policies that apply to pets do not apply to Emotional Support Dogs.
-That means if your building restricts dogs because they are a certain weight or breed, those restrictions cannot be applied to an Emotional Support Dog.
+That means if your building restricts dogs because they are a certain weight or breed, or charges fees or deposits for pets, those restrictions, fees and deposits cannot be applied to an Emotional Support Dog.